All Episodes

 The reason I appreciate this one is because many of you almost certainly know of the scouts and have probably participated during your youth.

-It's a proud aspect of British culture which has spread far and wide beyond the United Kingdom, and it's a rare example of a noble and universal endeavour.
+It's a proud aspect of British culture which has spread far and wide beyond the United Kingdom and it's a rare example of a noble and universal endeavour.

-As a member of the Scouts.
+As a member of the Scouts, it's very good.

 I think it is something that all boys should be involved in.

-So women now.
+It's all women now.

 Is it really?